mirshahzad/mirshahzad.github.io/_pages/about.md

 ---
 **Self Development and contributions**
 - Preparing for CompTIA Security +
-- Reading Book "One Hundred Years of Solitude" by Gabriel García Márquez
+- Reading Book "The Sorrows of Young Werther" by Johann Wolfgang von Goethe
 - Voluntarily mentoring security students, and reviewing their portfolio website and resume to grow professionally.